OWASP/www-chapter-riyadh/index.md

 Date - 16th July 2020 <br />
 Confirmed Speaker - Abdulrahman Al-Nimari  <br />
-Topic Details to be published soon.<br />
+More Details to be published soon.<br />
 We have one more speaker's slot available for July event. <br />